 Novel nanostructured ZrCu thin film metallic glasses with superior mechanical properties and thermal stability

 Metallic glasses (MGs) represent a peculiar class of alloys characterised by an amorphous atomic structure, which gives them superior mechanical strength up to 2 GPa and large elastic deformability ≥2%, combined with high wear and corrosion resistance.
-Despite of these very appealing properties, bulk metallic glasses (BMGs) suffer from a lack of plasticity due to shear banding phenomena during deformation.
-However, mechanical size effects have been reported when reducing specimen dimensions down to the sub-micrometre scale.
-Specifically, TFMGs have shown a mutual combination of large plastic deformation (above 10%) and superior yield strength (~3500 MPa) reaching the theoretical limit .
+Despite of these very appealing properties, bulk metallic glasses (BMGs) suffer from lack of plasticity due to the activation of shear bands (SBs) phenomena during deformation.
+However, mechanical size effects have been reported when specimen dimensions are reduced to the sub-micrometre scale.
+Specifically, TFMGs have shown a mutual combination of large plastic deformation (above 10%) and superior yield strength (~3500 MPa), reaching the theoretical limit .

-In this context, we studied a large variety of binary ZrxCu100-x TFMG compositions (24 < x at.% < 61) deposited by magnetron sputtering, investigating their mechanical and thermal behaviour.
-Evolution of the amorphous structure with temperature was monitored through in-situ X-Ray diffraction (XRD) heating, showing that crystallisation temperature depends on composition.
+In this context, we studied a large variety of binary Zr100-xCux TFMGs compositions (26 < x at.% < 76) deposited by magnetron sputtering and we investigated their mechanical and thermal behavior.
+Evolution of the amorphous structure with temperature was monitored through in-situ X-Ray diffraction (XRD) heating, showing that crystallization temperature depends on composition.
 Mechanical characterisation through nanoindentation shows that hardness and elastic modulus increase with content of Cu (at.%) from 5.5 up to 7.7 GPa and from 82 to 112 GPa respectively .
 In addition, dependency of loading rate was studied, highlighting a different serrated plastic flow behavior in relation with film composition.